Human error in customer onboarding and how to solve it

 Significant cost savings can be made by reducing human interaction from the onboarding process.
 Humans currently involved represent a cost through their salaries.
 These same people, however, can be moved to the direct servicing of clients, offering greater value to the client and the firm.

 With the introduction of AML4, errors in the onboarding process could prove to be potentially catastrophic for law firms.
-As we discussed above, we have already seen what has happened to financial services organisations, and it is entirely possible that similar fines and sanctions could follow for law firms.
+As we discussed above, we have already seen what has happened to financial services organizations, and it is entirely possible that similar fines and sanctions could follow for law firms.
 To remain fully compliant, firms must ensure that not only are processes in place, but that the same process is followed exactly in every instance.
 Moreover, a distinction must be made between those who require enhanced due diligence (EDD) such as PEPs.

 While people are undertaking the CDD function within a firm, they are offering no value to prospective clients.
 By moving them into a client-facing role, they immediately begin to add value to clients, supporting the work of Partners and senior solicitors.